jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 |Channel | wedocms |
 |Chaincode | WEDOCMS |

-> Note: BC Endpoint is composed by some OCI tenancy values as we can see in the following URL:
+> Note: BC Endpoint is the only value which will vary for all the tenancies because the URL is composed based in some OCI tenancy values as we can see in the following URL:

 ```
     https://<InstanceName>-<TenancyName>-<RegionID>.blockchain.ocp.oraclecloud.com:7443/
 ```

+When it is clear all this information, we can move forward and configure such parameters into our Web Application.
+It can be done opening the workspace we just created in Visual Builder Studio.
+So, first of all let's open the workspace by Accessing to our [Visual Builder Studio instance](#AccessVBS).

 ![](./images/vbs-app-01.png)